 SDG&E states it solely owns its poles and does not belong to any Joint Pole Associations.
-SDG&E attaches to both AT&T-owned and SCE-owned poles.
+SDG&E does not attachattaches to both AT&T or owned and SCE owned poles.
 In these instances, SDG&E is a tenant on the pole, rather than a co-owner of the pole.